reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LabIntro.md

 ## Exploring Your Lab credentials and Other Values

-For a comprehensive overview of your environment, including user credentials and other essential details required for the lab, please refer to the **Environment Details** tab.
+For a comprehensive overview of your environment, including user credentials and other essential details required for the lab, please refer to the **Environment** tab.

    ![](./media//env.png)